ekuo651/NYC-RE-Neighborhood-Trends/README.md

-# New York City Neighborhood Transformation and Development
+# NYC Neighborhood Transformation and Development
 ### JC Soliman, Emmy Kuo & Michana Pubien

 The New York City real estate market is an immensely complex environment that is constantly changing and developing.
 Predicting the next up & coming neighborhood could mean turning a huge profit, while a small misstep could mean huge losses.